Why is this important?

 - it can help you budget as you always know how much you'll have to pay each month

-- suppliers often give discounts if you pay by direct debit
+- suppliers often give discounts if you pay monthly by direct debit.
+Some suppliers may also offer a discount if you pay the actual amount of the bill quarterly by direct debit

 - your payments are protected by the direct debit scheme.
 This means immediate refunds for payment errors and a set notice period for any changes